Learning The Minimum Action Distance

-This is especially evident in the PointMaze and MediumMaze environments, characterized by a large number of states and a complex structure that makes it hard for a simple random policy to explore the environment accurately.
-In these environments, QRL fails to learn a good approximation of the MAD, producing smaller values for the Spearman and Pearson correlation metrics and higher values for the Ratio CV metric.
-This is likely due to the fact that QRL only uses the locality constraints to learn the embeddings, while our methods take advantage of the information contained in the trajectory distances to learn a more accurate approximation of the MAD.
-The Hilbert baseline performs poorly in highly asymmetric environments like CliffWalking and KeyDoorGridWorld because its symmetric distance formulation cannot capture the directional properties of the MAD.
+Compared to QRL, this advantage likely stems from the fact that QRL primarily relies on locality constraints to shape the embedding space, while our method leverages the path distances between arbitrary states in a trajectory to form a more globally coherent representation.

+The comparison with PlanDist and PlanDist-Simple is particularly informative because these methods optimize objectives that are conceptually closer to ours.
+PlanDist leverages trajectory-level supervision, but remains constrained by a symmetric distance formulation, limiting its ability to represent directional structure in environments with irreversible transitions.
+PlanDist-Simple addresses this limitation by adopting the proposed quasimetric formulation while retaining the original learning objective.
+The performance gap between PlanDist-Simple and MadDist therefore suggests that the gains are not explained by the quasimetric alone: the combination of asymmetric distance modelling together with our revised objective formulation, including the contrastive loss term and trajectory-based constraints (see Appendix \ref{app:ablation_loss_hyper}), is necessary to accurately recover the MAD.

+Both MadDist and TDMadDist significantly outperform the Hilbert baseline, particularly in highly asymmetric environments like CliffWalking.
+While TDMadDist underperforms MadDist and the QRL algorithm, its performance relative to Hilbert is revealing.
+Since both methods utilize temporal-difference learning to propagate distance information, the superiority of TDMadDist suggests that our specific distance parametrization and learning objective provide a more effective and stable signal for approximating the MAD than the Hilbert formulation.
+This advantage persists even in symmetric environments, demonstrating that our approach more accurately captures the underlying geometry of the state space.

+Crucially, the high accuracy of the learned distance metric directly translates to superior performance in the downstream task of goal-oriented planning, as detailed in Table \ref{tab:pointmaze_results}.
+MadDist achieves high or perfect success rates across all environments, decisively outperforming all baselines.
+Its performance is particularly noteworthy in the \textit{Stitch} environments, which require the model to compose information from disconnected trajectories, and in \textit{AntMaze Medium Explore}, where it successfully learns from purely undirected, random data.
+Furthermore, its success in the large-scale \textit{Giant} environments highlights a robust capability for long-horizon reasoning.
+This demonstrates that MadDist not only produces a quantitatively accurate distance function but also an effective and practical representation for planning.